the-gameverse/the-gameverse/README.md

 We're passionate about creating a school-friendly platform that provides unblocked and kid-safe content.
 Whether it's games, educational videos, or music, GameVerse is dedicated to ensuring a fun, safe, and enriching experience for everyone.
 We constantly update the site to add more content and improve user experience, focusing on staying approved by schools and remaining unblocked.

 - 👀 We’re interested in creating safe and enjoyable online environments.
-- 🌱 We’re currently learning more about user interface design and content moderation.
+- 🌱 We’re currently learning more about user interface design and universal settings.
-- 💞️ We’re looking to collaborate on educational and entertainment projects.
+- 💞️ We’re aren't looking to colloborate at the moment.
 - 📫 How to reach us: [Email](mailto:gameverse.site@gmail.com) [Our Website](https://gameverse.global.ssl.fastly.net)
 - 😄 Pronouns: awesome/cool
-- ⚡ Fun fact: We love integrating new technologies to enhance user experience.
+- ⚡ Fun fact: We love integrating animations, and awesome CSS to enhance user experience.

 ## Skills
 ![CSS](https://img.shields.io/badge/-CSS-1572B6?style=flat-square&logo=CSS3&logoColor=white)